Your gift is 100% tax deductible.

 The cancer has not spread to nearby lymph nodes (N0) or to distant parts of the body (M0).

-The tumor has grown deeper, but it is only in one part of the nasal cavity or ethmoid sinus (although it might have grown into the bone) (T1).
+The tumor has grown into deeper layers, but it is only in one part of the nasal cavity or ethmoid sinus, although it might have grown into the bone (T1).

 The cancer has not spread to nearby lymph nodes (N0) or to distant parts of the body (M0).

-The tumor has grown into more than one part of the nasal cavity or ethmoid sinus, or it is in both the nasal cavity and the ethmoid sinus (T2).
+The tumor has grown into more than one part of the nasal cavity or ethmoid sinus, or it is in both the nasal cavity and the ethmoid sinus.
+It may or may not have grown into the bone (T2).

 The cancer has not spread to nearby lymph nodes (N0) or to distant parts of the body (M0).